 Editor’s note: Continuing our annual tradition, we’d like to invite you to join us in reflecting on some significant events from the past “Year in Bamboo,” and to offer a glimpse into what the future holds for our customers.
-We get the series underway with the view from Bamboo’s Solutions Center, and will wrap up with the perspectives our product managers, with each of them offering considered thoughts on the products they oversee.
+We get the series underway with the view from Bamboo’s Solutions Center and will wrap up with the perspectives of our product managers, with each of them offering considered thoughts on the products they oversee.

 What has the transition to SharePoint 2013 been like from a Bamboo product manager’s perspective?